 The New Lars

 - When Steven enters Lars' body, Lars wakes up naked with a suspicious looking magazine on his face, titled NOICE, which has a heavy-set woman on the cover.
-The implication is that Lars was taking a nap right after masturbating.
+The implication is that Lars masturbated right before going to sleep.

 - We see Lars' butt for a few seconds in the mirror, then he yells "I'm naked!" and crouches in the corner.